ashleychontos/pySYD/docs/installation.rst

     $ pysyd setup --verbose

-which will print the absolute paths of all directories that are created during setup (see below).
+which will print the absolute paths of all directories that are created during setup.

-.. dropdown:: pysyd setup output
+.. dropdown:: see setup output

     Downloading relevant data from source directory: